ABOUT ROY JOHANSEN

 More recently, Johansen has written several New York Times bestselling mystery novels, including "The Answer Man," "Beyond Belief," "Deadly Visions," "Silent Thunder," "Storm Cycle," "Shadow Zone, "Close Your Eyes," "Sight Unseen," "The Naked Eye" and "Night Watch."

-His next thriller will be published by St. Martin's Press in 2018.
+His next thriller will be released by Grand Central Publishing in 2021.